Hotel de Wereld

 Hotel de Wereld (meaning Hotel The World) is a 4-star hotel in Wageningen.
-It was the site of the capitulation of the German troops in the Netherlands on 5 May 1945, and the end of German occupation during World War II.
+It was the site of the capitulation of the German troops in the Netherlands on 5 May 1945, marking the end of German occupation during World War II.

 Oberbefehlshaber Niederlande supreme commander Generaloberst Johannes Blaskowitz surrendered to I Canadian Corps commander Lieutenant-General Charles Foulkes at the hotel.
 The capitulation document was signed the next day (no typewriter had been available the prior day) in the auditorium of Rijks Landbouw Hoogeschool, located next door.

 This historic event is celebrated every May 5 as Netherlands' Liberation Day national holiday.

 History

-In 1669 Jacob Meijnsen had a hotel outsite the city gates of Wageningen.
+In 1669 Jacob Meijnsen had a hotel outside the city gates of Wageningen.
 It was a stopping place between Utrecht and Arnhem.
 The inn appears on a map of Gerard Passevant in 1676.
 In 1814 the oldest painting of the hotel was made, this painting was commissioned by Gerrit Steuk when he became the owner of the inn.
 In 1852 a new hotel was built (current building) on the foundations of the old inn.
-In 1872 a new extension of three storeys was built.
+In 1872 a new three-story extension was built.

-Since 2004 it is again a hotel and restaurant.
-The in Hotel de Wereld situated restaurant O Mundo was a 1 star restaurant until 2018 according to the Michelin Guide.
+The building was restored in 2004 and has functioned as a hotel and restaurant since.
+The restaurant, O Mundo, was awarded a star in the Michelin Guide in 2010, losing said star in 2018.